ExpediaGroup/avro-compatibility/README.md

     );

 ## Notes
-* This project relies on as-yet unmerged patches.
-As a workaround, the code contained in these patches has been copied in to this project (see `org.apache.avro.SchemaCompatibility`).
-We would hope to remove such duplication should the patches be incorporated into a future version of Avro.
 * The compatibility/evolution rule implementation used by the library supports `aliases`; the implementation accessed via `org.apache.avro.SchemaValidatorBuilder` does not.
 Exercise care if migrating from one to the other.
 Note that this isn't something that we've introduced, Avro just happens to contain two implementations of said rules that unfortunately have subtle differences in behaviour.

 ## Prior art